AddisonNoxy/svg-maker/README.md

 ![SVG Utility](./assets/example.png)

 An SVG Making utility for the Bootcamp.
+A demonstration video for the application may be found [here](./assets/preview.webm).

 ## Installation